jaateixeira/ScrapLogGit2Net/docs/CONTRIBUTING.md

 # Contributor Guide

 Welcome to the project!
-We're excited to have you contribute.
+We're excited to have you contribute to ScrapLogGit2Net.
 This guide will help you get started and ensure that your contributions are aligned with our project's standards.

 ## Table of Contents
 1. [Setting Up Your Development Environment](#setting-up-your-development-environment)